dimastatz/video-streaming-analytics/README.md

 As for programming languages, Python and Scala are main languages of this project.

 ## Design
-The project is built on top of Apache Spark Streaming.
-Apache Kafka is used as a data source for the Apache Spark Streaming.
-The processed data is writtend to the File Sink by using Append Mode.
+The project runs on top of Apache Spark Streaming.
+Apache Kafka serves as a data source for Apache Spark Streaming.
+The processed data is written to the File Sink by using Append Mode.
 <br/>
 ![alt text](https://github.com/dimastatz/video-streaming-analytics/blob/0ec45b4eb3200fd7edbb32c5d09a538f863dce3b/docs/chart-spark-app.png)
 <br/>

 ## How to use
-As a prerequistes you should install [docker desktop](https://docs.docker.com/desktop/) and [docker compose](https://docs.docker.com/compose/).
+As a prerequisites you should install [docker desktop](https://docs.docker.com/desktop/) and [docker compose](https://docs.docker.com/compose/).
 Once docker software is installed, you can run
 [docker-compose-process.yml](https://github.com/dimastatz/video-streaming-analytics/blob/946d90a124a4e8b8078dca347abb109ded971eef/docker-compose-process.yml).
 This docker-compose file starts Apache Kafka and Apache Spark Streaming containers.
-You can feed data into the Apache Kafka in order to see how it works.
+You can feed data the Apache Kafka to see how it works.